Spatio-Temporal Pricing for Ridesharing Platforms: Preliminaries

 We now provide an informal timeline of a {\em ridesharing mechanism} (see Section~\ref{sec:st_pricing} for a formal definition).
-At each time point $t \in \activeTimeSet$, given the history of trips, current driver locations, driver availability status, and information about future driver supply and rider demand for trips: \begin{enumerate}[1.] \itemsep{0.0em}
+At each time point $t \in \activeTimeSet$, given the history of trips, current positioning and availability of drivers, and current and future driver supply and rider demand for trips: \begin{enumerate}[1.] \itemsep{0.0em}

-\item The ridesharing mechanism determines for each rider with trip start time $t$, whether a driver will be dispatched to pick her up, and if so, the price of her trip. \item The mechanism dispatches available drivers to pick up riders, to relocate, or to exit (for those already in the platform), or not to enter (for those have not entered, with $\te_i = t$ and $\driverEntrance_i = 0$).
+\item The ridesharing mechanism determines for each rider with trip start time $t$, whether a driver will be dispatched to pick her up, and if so, the price of her trip. \item The mechanism dispatches available drivers to pick up riders, to relocate, or to exit (for drivers already in the platform), or not to enter (for drivers who have not entered, with $\te_i = t$ and $\driverEntrance_i = 0$).
 The mechanism also determines the payments offered to drivers for accepting the dispatches. \item Each available driver decides whether to accept the dispatch, or to deviate and either stay in the same location, or relocate, or exit/not enter.
 A driver may still decide to enter the platform even if asked not to do so.
 The mechanism collects and makes payments based on driver actions. \end{enumerate}